×

-Domestic Violence
+Phoenix Domestic Violence Defense Lawyer

-Domestic Violence
+Phoenix Domestic Violence Defense Attorney

 According to Arizona law, Domestic Violence (“DV”) itself is not a crime.
 DV is a way the law enhances several crimes.
 Something you must understand, “Domestic” and “Violence” are separate words.
+Instead, the law can enhance violent offenses if they are committed against the offender’s family members or close relations.
+If you have been accused of domestic violence offenses, you need a skilled Phoenix domestic violence lawyer.

 Domestic” is a defined relationship.
 DV enhancements are provided under A.R.S. §13-3601(A).
 These are described as “relationships” between two or more people, of which at least one must be a “defendant” and the other a “victim.”
 The types of relationships are:

-1. Married, or have been married, or merely lived together at any time.
+1. Married, or have been married, or merely lived together at any time .

 2. Have a child in common.

-3. Either defendant or victim is pregnantby the other person.
+3. Either defendant or victim is pregnant by the other person.

-4. Related by blood or through law (i.e. marriage): Parent, grandparent, child, grandchild, sibling.
+4. Related by blood or through law (i.e. marriage) : Parent, grandparent, child, grandchild, sibling.
 Including “step-“parents, grandparents, children, and siblings.

 5. Victim is a child who currently or formerly lived with the defendant ANDrelated to defendant’s former spouse OR to any person who has lived with the defendant.